Latin Person and Number: A Guide to Latin Personal Endings

-First we will go through each person and number, and then we will examine Latin verb personal endings.
+Then we will take a look at Latin verb personal endings.
 These personal endings are crucial for identifying person and number and consequently for understanding Latin texts.

 What are person and number in Latin?